SamNHS/samnhs.github.io/docs/about.md

 ---
 I work as a senior application developer for the National Health Service in the UK as part of North East Lincolnshire CCG.
 I have experience in many different areas, both on the server side and client side.

-## Server Administration
+## Application Server Administration

+- cPanel WebHost Manager (WHM)
 - IIS 5 - 10
-- Plesk
-- cPanel WHM
 - Liferay 6.2
   - Windows Server
   - Tomcat
+- Plesk
+- SQL Server
+- MySQL/MariaDB
+- Windows Server 2012 R2/2016 R2

 ## Server Side (Web Application) Development